telerik/xaml-docs/controls/radbuttons/styles-and-templates/styling-buttonchrome.md

 # Styling the ButtonChrome

 The __ButtonChrome__ control was part of the template of the __RadButtons__.
 It was responsible for the visual appearance of the button.
-If you're using an older version fo the RadControl, this article will help you style the __ButtonChrome__ control.
+If you're using an older version of the RadControls, this article will help you style the __ButtonChrome__ control.
 It can be styled by creating an appropriate __Style__ and setting it to the __Style__ property of the control.

 ## Create an empty implicit style and set it up on your own.